Traditional Auction Vs Modern Method of Property Auction

 Pros of modern method of auction

-• Many people are already familiar with using auction sites such as eBay
+• Many people are already familiar with using auction sites such as eBay.

 • Under the modern method of auction, buyers pay a reservation fee to show their commitment.